j-a-n/lovelace-wallpanel/README.md

 The `image.relativePath` placeholder is replaced with the pathname to the current image, relative to the `image_url` configuration parameter. `image.url` is the complete URL of the image, while `image.path` is the image path.
+`image.folderName` contains the name of the parent folder.

 **Examples**